rtamc/gemini-Discord-gemini-bot/README.md

    # gemini-Discord-gemini-bot

 Welcome!
-This is a Node.js-based Discord bot created by a non-expert.
+This is a Node.js-based ai Discord bot created by a non-expert.
 The ideas are mine, but I got help from AI to write the code.

 (*Note: I use a hosting platform, so I can't guarantee that these installation steps work perfectly on every OS.